Chapter 6: Child Support and Spousal Maintenance

 The rate of Family Tax Benefit will not be tied to the terms of a child support agreement.
 ‘Notional assessments’ are made from time to time by Child Support, based on the taxable incomes of both parents.
 This is complicated and before you enter into a child support agreement get advice about the impact it will have on your Family Tax Benefit.

-The Family Law Act provides for the Family Law Courts to issue child maintenance orders in limited circumstances:
+The Family Law Act provides for the Family Law Court to make child maintenance orders in limited circumstances:

-• the child is over 18 and requires support to attend tertiary education; or
+• the child is over 18 and requires support to complete their education; or

 • the child is over 18 and has a disability and requires continued support.